The following are admission requirements for M.A. in Linguistics, M.A. in Spanish, and M.A. in TESOL:

 - An official TOEFL or IELTS score, if you are an international student whose native language is not English and do not have a bachelor’s degree from a U.S. institution.
 The ETS TOEFL code for WVU is 5904.
 You should ask ETS to send your score directly to WVU.

-Admission to our M.A. program is competitive.
+Admission to our M.A. programs is competitive.
 The graduate admissions committee will examine your file and will make a decision based on your academic performance in undergraduate studies, letters of recommendation from your professors who know your academic work, your personal statement and your writing sample.